Exclusive! Yeh Hai Chahatein’s Nayantara aka Sargun Kaur Luthra talks about her bond with co-star Abrar Qazi, her willingness to do reality shows and more, check out

 Widely known as Dr. Preesha Khurana from Yeh Hai Chahatein, now Nayantara, Sargun has come a long way and has managed to become one of the topmost TV stars.

 Her chemistry with co-star Abrar Qazi is adored by the masses and they love to see the magic that blends on-screen.
-Now, Tellychakkar got in contact with the actress and she spoke in detail about the show, the characters she played and more:-
+Now, Tellychakkar got in contact with the actress and she spoke in detail about the show, her bond with new co-stars and more:-

-1. Preesha or Nayan; your favorite character out of the two on the show that you played:

-So, Preesha is obviously really close to me because Preesha is Preesha.
-The story has begun with her.
-The character of Preesha will always remain close to my heart but I really like the nuances that they have given to Nayan.
-Her little acts, the way her character is built up; like not fearing anyone, she is really straight forward and very cute nuances are given to her so I really like Nayan too.

 So, that was Sargun Kaur Luthra and her candor-filled replies!